gudlyf/zork_ai_player/README.md

 **No game output:**
 - Increase timeouts in `_read_game_output()` method
-- Add debug print statements to see what's happening
+- Run with `--verbose` flag to see debug messages
+- Check if `dfrotz` is working: `dfrotz games/zork1.z5`

 ## About Zork